imgix/react-imgix/README.md

 Usually in the form: `https://[your_domain].imgix.net/[image]`.
 Don't include any parameters.

+#### sizes :: string

+Specified the developer's expected size of the image element when rendered on the page.
+Similar to width.
+E.g. `100vw`, `calc(50vw - 50px)`, `500px`.
+Highly recommended when not passing `width` or `height`.
+[Eric Portis' "Srcset and sizes"](https://ericportis.com/posts/2014/srcset-sizes/) article goes into depth on how to use the `sizes` attribute.

 #### auto :: array, default = ['format']

 Array of values to pass to imgix's auto param.